California One-Day Fishing License: Cost, Rules & How to Buy

 purchase one day fishing license

-When you need a one-day sport fishing license, you can buy it online at the California Department of Fish and Wildlife website, by phone at (800) 565-1458, or in person at CDFW license offices and authorized agents; the license costs $20.52, is valid only for the specified day, and is exempt from the Ocean Enhancement Validation.
+You can buy a one-day sport fishing license online at the California Department of Fish and Wildlife website, by phone at (800) 565-1458, or in person at CDFW license offices and authorized agents.
+The license costs $20.52, is valid only for the specified day, and is exempt from the Ocean Enhancement Validation.

-For an online purchase or phone order you’ll receive a temporary authorization number (TAN) immediately; carry that TAN while fishing until the printed license arrives.
-If you buy in person, you’ll receive the physical license at the point of sale and don’t need a TAN.
+For an online or phone purchase, you’ll receive a temporary authorization number (TAN) right away.
+Carry that TAN while fishing until the printed license arrives.
+If you buy in person, you’ll receive the physical license at the point of sale and won’t need a TAN.

-Keep proof of identity and payment method available to expedite the transaction.
-Verify the specified date on the license; it’s enforceable only for that calendar day.
-Retain sales confirmation or the physical license while fishing.
+Have proof of identity and your payment method ready to speed up the transaction.
+Double-check the specified date on the license before you leave, since it’s only valid for that calendar day.
+Retain your sales confirmation or physical license while fishing.

 Have ID and payment ready, confirm the license date, and keep the confirmation or physical license while fishing.

-If you change plans, check CDFW policy on refunds or exchanges before purchasing.
-Follow posted regulations and carry required documents to avoid citations.
+If your plans change, check CDFW’s refund or exchange policy before purchasing.
+Always follow current California fishing regulations and carry required documents to avoid citations.

 fishing license and validations

-Having purchased your one-day license, you also need to confirm whether additional validations, report cards, or fees apply to the type of fishing you’ll do.
-The one-day sport license costs $20.52 and covers a specified day; it’s exempt from the Ocean Enhancement Validation ($7.05) required for ocean fishing south of Point Arguello.
+Your one-day license covers the basics, but you may need additional validations, report cards, or fees depending on what you’re fishing for.
+The one-day sport license ($20.52) is exempt from the Ocean Enhancement Validation ($7.05) required for ocean fishing south of Point Arguello.

-Review reporting requirements and validation options before you fish to avoid penalties.
+Review these requirements before you fish to avoid penalties.

-3. Report cards: Sturgeon catch-and-release requires a free report card; North Coast Salmon Report Card costs $8.90; others may carry fees.
+3. Report cards: Sturgeon catch-and-release requires a free report card; the North Coast Salmon Report Card costs $8.90; other species may carry fees.

-4. Late or unreturned cards: certain report cards (e.g., Spiny Lobster) impose late fees if not submitted by the deadline.
+4. Late or unreturned cards: some report cards, such as the Spiny Lobster card, carry late fees if not submitted by the deadline.

-You’re responsible for obtaining applicable validations and completing required reports.
-Keep receipts and return report cards on time to comply with regulations.
+You’re responsible for obtaining the right validations and completing required reports.
+Keep receipts and return report cards on time to stay in compliance.

 Frequently Asked Questions